LUNG CANCER DISABILITY BENEFITS

 WHAT CAUSES LUNG CANCER?

 Smoking is the cause of most lung cancers.
-This statistic includes exposure to secondhand smoke.
+This statistics includes exposure to secondhand smoke.
 The lungs are sensitive to the carcinogens in smoke.
 Each time you smoke a cigarette, you damage your lungs.
 At first, your body can repair the lung damage.
 But, over time, the lung cells receive so much damage that cancer occurs.
 Nevertheless, lung cancer also happens to people who have never smoked.
-It also occurs in people who have never been exposed to secondhand smoke.
+It also occurs in people who have never been exposed to smoking.
 Sometimes, there is no clear cause of lung cancer.

 WHAT ARE THE RISK FACTORS FOR LUNG CANCER?

 The American Cancer Society’s projects that there will be 236,740 new cases of lung cancer in the USA in 2022.
 About 12% of those new lung cancer cases will be among people who have never smoked.
 Lung cancer is the leading cancer killer of women and it has been that way since 1987.
 Lung cancer kills almost 1.4 times as many women as breast cancer.
-Learn more information about disability benefits for breast cancer.
+Learn about SSD benefits for breast cancer.

-• Exposure to secondhand smoke.
+- Exposure to secondhand smoke.
 Even if you don’t smoke, your risk of lung cancer increases if you’re exposed to secondhand smoke.

-• Radon gas.
+- Radon gas.
 Unsafe levels of radon can be found in buildings, including homes.
 Make sure your home does not have high levels of radon.

-• Family history of lung cancer.
+- Family history of lung cancer.
 As with all cancers, if someone in your family has had lung cancer, then you have a higher risk of getting the disease.

 WHAT CAN YOU DO TO PREVENT LUNG CANCER?

-• Do not smoke.
+- Do not smoke.
 You know that smoking is the major risk factor for lung cancer.
 Do not do it.

-• Stop smoking.
+- Stop smoking.
 Quit smoking, because it reduces your risk of lung cancer.
 There are many ways to quit smoking.
 Ask your doctor about nicotine replacement products.

-• Avoid secondhand smoke.
+- Avoid secondhand smoke.
 Avoid restaurants, bars, or places where other people smoke.
 If you live with a smoker, ask them to quit or smoke outside of your home.

-• Have your home tested for radon.
+- Have your home tested for radon.
 Have the radon levels in your home checked.
 For information on radon testing, contact your local department of public health or the American Lung Association.

-• Avoid toxic chemicals at work.
+- Avoid toxic chemicals at work.
 Do what you can to protect yourself from exposure to chemicals at work.
 Wear a face mask if you work with chemicals, smoke or dust.
 Use the protective gear given to you by your employer.

 DIAGNOSING LUNG CANCER